PrestaShop/prestashop.github.io/howtos/misc/_posts/2021-12-06-178-and-searchbar.md

 layout: post
 title:  "How to solve the search bar issue after upgrading to PrestaShop 1.7.8"
 subtitle: "Everything you need to know to fix the issue"
-date:   2021-12-06 00:00:00
+date:   2021-12-07
 authors:  [ kpodemski ]
 icon: icon-laptop
 tags: [module, issue, searchbar, upgrade, theme]
 ---

 We have recently been informed that many of you have encountered a display problem with the search bar in Front office, right after upgrading to PrestaShop 1.7.8.
-This problem also affected installations that were using the built-in "classic" theme.
+This problem also affected shops using the built-in "classic" theme.

 ## What is the problem?